WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/z.md

 ## ZIP code

-Acceptable to use in content intended for US locales and audiences.
+OK to use in content intended for US locales and audiences.
 Otherwise, use *postal code*.

 Use uppercase capitalization for *ZIP*.

-##

-##
+## zoom

+OK to use *zoom, zoom in, zoom out*

+For more information, see [Interaction verbs](//ui-elements.md)